The new age of for profit Britain requires a monopoly of increasing maximum profit commodities.

-Whilst the Mental Health Taskforce Report harvested, it said nothing about how it intended to improve the state of our mental health hospitals and services despite their ever increasing budget eating a quarter of our NHS funding.
+Whilst the Governments Mental Health Taskforce Report harvested, it said nothing about how it intended to improve the state of our mental health services with their ever increasing budget eating a quarter of our NHS and Social Care funding.

-And no new admissions to public hospitals are now funded.
+And nearly all new admissions to public hospitals ended last year.

 See the statistics for formally sectioned under MHA inpatients here from NHS digital.

-A lack of funding is always blamed but this is nonsense when hospitals are paid on average £900 per patient per night, and locked wards £12,500 a week.
+Yet this is just greed as hospitals are already paid an average £900 per patient per night, and secure wards £12,500 a week.

-With such huge sums on offer, is it any wonder we have the highest number of MHA detentions and retentions ever known.
+With these huge sums readily available from the public purse, is it any wonder we have the highest number of MHA detentions and retentions ever known.

-And the highest number of detentions after s2 MHA assessment stay only.
+And the highest number of detentions after a s2 MHA assessment stay only.

 But this still means that in almost half of all treatments, the CQC found no evidence that doctors had talked to patients about whether they consented to this treatment.

-Unless consent is removed by an assessment which was not the case this is an actionable battery and in breach of HRA.
+Unless consent is removed by an assessment which appears not to be the case, this is an actionable battery and in breach of the HRA.

-The only rights a patient has, is to information about their treatment and to appeal to a Tribunal, but patients are not being informed of them, despite access to IMCAs.
+The only rights a patient has is to information about their treatment and to appeal to a Tribunal but patients are not even being informed of these despite increased access to IMCAs.